LexTango's 2nd Sunday Milonga in Lexington, Kentucky

 9. Teaching during a milonga is taboo.

-10. In the summer, some men bring an extra shirt in case the
+10. In the summer, some men bring an extra shirt.
+Women really

-is not pleasant to embrace someone when their shirt is soaked!
+appreciate that.
+It is not pleasant to embrace someone when their

 11. There is no penalty box, so relax and have fun.